Overview · ← Project plan

 4. The prospect replies into our GHL inbox, NOT Entrata.
 Their response comes back to the Foothold address/number the agent used.
 Entrata never sees it automatically, it only knows what we write to it.

+The authoritative full transcript sits in our own system (GHL / the agent's datastore), which we own, so the accountability trail never depended on Entrata in the first place.
 Every message the agent sends and every reply it gets is logged as its own note.
-Logging a note and sending a message are different operations, the agent only ever writes notes, never a send, so the prospect gets no duplicate.
-You get a complete, auditable record of exactly what the AI said, which is the point: keep the agent accountable.
+Logging a note and sending a message are different operations, and the agent only ever writes notes, so the prospect never gets a duplicate.

 "Can't the agent just send through Entrata?"
 Checked: no, and that's the industry norm